hashicorp/katakoda/consul-terraform-sync-intro/step1.md

-The Consul-Terraform-Sync agent comes packaged as a single binary.
+The Consul-Terraform-Sync daemon comes packaged as a single binary.
 For this hands-on lab, you are going download the tech preview release and move the binary into your path.